Machine Intelligence Research Institute: Research and approach

-MIRI's approach to identifying and managing the risks of AI, led by Yudkowsky, primarily addresses how to design friendly AI, covering both the initial design of AI systems and the creation of mechanisms to ensure that evolving AI systems remain friendly.
+MIRI's earlier research on identifying and managing the risks of AI, led by Yudkowsky, primarily addressed the AI control problem and how to design friendly AI, covering both the initial design of AI systems and the creation of mechanisms to ensure that evolving AI systems remain friendly.

 MIRI researchers advocate early safety work as a precautionary measure.
-However, MIRI researchers have expressed skepticism about the views of singularity advocates like Ray Kurzweil that superintelligence is "just around the corner".
+In 2015, MIRI researchers expressed skepticism about the reliability of forecasts of when advanced AI would emerge.
 MIRI has funded forecasting work through an initiative called AI Impacts, which studies historical instances of discontinuous technological change, and has developed new measures of the relative computational power of humans and computer hardware.

 MIRI aligns itself with the principles and objectives of the effective altruism movement.

+In January 2024, MIRI announced that it had shifted its priorities in 2023 toward policy and public communication.
+It advocated an international agreement to halt progress toward smarter-than-human AI until understanding of such systems substantially improved and they could be secured against misuse, while continuing technical research.